sjywdxs/sjywdxs/_pages/about.md

 systems by combining foundational models and cutting-edge quality assurance techniques.

 ## Prospective Students
-I am looking for sel-motivated Ph.D. and MSc. students with strong programming skills and relevant research experience.
+I am looking for self-motivated Ph.D. and MSc. students with strong programming skills and relevant research experience.
 Please send me an email with your CV and transcripts if you are interested.